Rainy-City1212/Rainys-IW4x-Trickshot-Mod-Menu/README.md

 * This menu is intended for private matches, not public cheating.
 * Bots climb ladders weirdly.
 I believe this is from some edits I did for "Bot Combat" in the mod files, but plan to fix this in future release.

-## Credits
+Credits

-* Rainy / Rylee Cobb - IW4x menu development, edits, testing, organization, and release
+* Rainy City - IW4x menu development, edits, testing, organization, and release.
-* Vapour Scripts - original menu resources, tutorials, and modding references
+* SyndiShanX - creator of the Synergy MW2 GSC Menu, which indirectly influenced the development of this menu.
+I learned a lot from studying Synergy’s structure, dvars, functions, and general IW4x/GSC implementation.
-* Bot Warfare creator/community - bot system, waypoint/scriptdata foundation, and related bot support
+* ineedbots Bot Warfare creator/community - bot system, waypoint/scriptdata foundation, and related bot support.
-* IW4x community - client, documentation, testing knowledge, and modding resources
+* IW4x community - client, documentation, testing knowledge, and modding resources.

-## License
+License

+This project is released under the GNU General Public License v3.0.

-This project is released for learning, private match use, and community modding.
+This menu is open source for learning, private match use, and community modding.
+You are free to study, modify, and build from this project as long as you follow the GPLv3 license terms and keep derivative work open source under a compatible license.

 Do not sell this menu or claim the work of credited creators as your own.